varunsonawane/ETL-Weather/README.md

-Here’s your README file with added emojis for better readability and engagement:

----

 # ☁️ ETL-Weather ⛅

 ETL-Weather is an automated pipeline designed to **Extract, Transform, and Load (ETL)** weather data from the **OpenWeather API** into a **PostgreSQL database**. 🚀 Leveraging **Apache Airflow** for orchestration, this project ensures efficient and reliable data processing, making it suitable for **analysis** 📊 and **visualization** 📉 tasks.